Synonym(s)

 FDE can occur in all age groups, including children and the elderly.
 However, it is most common in young to middle-aged adults, with the average age ranging from 35 to 60 years.
 The mean age of patients with nongeneralized bullous FDE was significantly younger than that of GBFDE patients (47.2 versus 69.1), and the median age was similarly different (46 versus 74) [12].
 FDE occurs essentially equally in men and women (Zaouak A et al. 2019)

-Preference of the upper extremity (about 50%), followed by the lower extremity, lips, face, penis, vulva; involvement of the oral mucosa can occur very concisely (buccal mucosa, gingiva, hard and soft palate) (Ben Fadhel N et al. 2019).
-The mucosa of glans penis and vulva are also typical (often unrecognized) sites of manifestation.
+Ubiquitous occurrence is generally possible.
+However, there are clear priorities as shown in review studies (Jhaj R et al. 2018).
+The preference for the upper extremity is recognizable (around 50%), followed by the lower extremity and lips, face, penis, vulva; involvement of the oral mucosa can be very prominent (buccal mucosa, gingiva, hard and soft palate) (Ben Fadhel N et al. 2019).
+The mucosa of the glans penis and vulva are also typical (often unrecognized) sites of manifestation.

-One study reported a sex-dependent distribution of lesions, with 89% of women having limb involvement (especially hands and feet), while 90% of men had lesions on the genitalia (Brahimi N et al 2010).
+One study reported a gender-dependent distribution of lesions, with 89% of women showing involvement of the limbs (particularly the hands and feet), while 90% of men had lesions on the genitals (Brahimi N et al. 2010).

-In a retrospective study, it was found that lesions of the oral mucosa were associated with genital lesions in 68.8% of cases of genital FDE ((Özkaya E 2013).
-Lesions of the oral mucosa were bullous and erosive in most cases; however, aphthous or erythematous morphology was observed in a minority of patients, which may lead to misdiagnosis of Behçet's disease (Özkaya E 2013).
-In approximately five percent of patients with FDE, only the mucous membranes are affected without accompanying skin lesions.
+In a retrospective study, it was found that in 68.8% of cases of genital FDE, lesions of the oral mucosa were associated with genital lesions (Özkaya E 2013).
+Lesions of the oral mucosa were bullous and erosive in most cases; however, aphthous or erythematous morphology was observed in a minority of patients.
+This can lead to the misdiagnosis of Behçet's disease (Özkaya E 2013).
+In about five percent of patients with FDE, only the mucous membranes are affected without accompanying skin lesions.

 Solitary or limited to a few foci, 2.0-5.0 cm in size (rarely up to 10 cm in size), round or oval (rarely also anular), initially saturated red, later blue- to brown-red, after healing brown (postinflammatory hyperpigmentation), sharply demarcated, succulent, itchy or also slightly painful spots or plaques.
 Vesicular transformation in the center is possible.
 Diagnosis may be complicated in intertriginous involvement because the characteristic clinical morphology there is obscured by acting local factors.
 Clinically, a (large-) area erosion may appear at these sites due to the detachment of the surface epithelium.